Tahrif: Scholarly opposition

 Some Muslim scholars have opposed the concept of tahrif, believing that it is permissible to quote the Torah and the Gospel.
 These include Ibrahim ibn Umar al-Biqa'i (d.
 1480), a Muslim Hebraist who did not prohibit the use of the Gospel or the Torah in interpreting the Qur’an.
 This can be seen in various verses in his tafsir Nazm al-Durar fi Tanasub al-Ayat wa-al-Suwar (Arabic: نـظـم الـدرر في تـنـاسـب الآيـات و الـسـور), where there are many quotations from the Gospel and the Torah used by al-Biqa'i in interpreting the Qur'an.
 For al-Biqa'i, quoting from the Torah, Gospel and other previous revelations of God is an act that is permitted by the Sharia.
 Another argument used by al-Biqa'i is a hadith attributed to the prophet Muhammad that allows his people to tell the things obtained from the Children of Israel, "Tell me whatever you learn from me, even if it is a verse, and tell me what you learn from the Children of Israel, for that does not make it a sin."
 Al-Biqa'i believed that quoting from the previous revelations of God is only permitted in terms of stories and sagas of the past.

 Al-Biqa'i also defended the use of quoting the Gospels and the Torah due to the consensus of the Muslim community.
 He said that the tradition of intertextual quoting between the revelations of God or more specifically quoting the Torah and the Gospel, has become commonplace in the Muslim world.
 He also revealed that the tradition of quoting has become ijma' sukuti (silent agreement).
 This was evidenced by the number of commentaries that practiced quotation, including Tafsir al-Kashshaf written by al-Zamakhshari, and Tafsir al-Kabir authored by Fakhr al-Din al-Razi.

 Other notable Muslim commentators and philosophers of the Bible and Qur'an who weaved biblical texts together with Qur'anic ones include Abu al-Hakam Abd al-Salam bin al-Isbili of Al-Andalus (better known as Ibn Barrajan), Hamid al-Din al-Kirmani, and the Brethren of Purity.

+In the The Syro-Aramaic Reading of the Koran Christoph Luxenberg proposes that the Quran considers itself not to be a substitute for scripture but a lectionary (the word "quran" meaning lectionary) that references external scripture.